wostzone/directory/README.md

 The [WoT Directory Specification](https://w3c.github.io/wot-discovery/#exploration-directory-api) describes the requirements for a directory service and is used to guide this implementation.
 The intent is to be compliant where possible.
 Note that at the time of implementation this specification is still a draft and subject to change.
 While the specification covers both service discovery and a directory service, this service focuses exclusively on the directory aspect.
 For discovery see the '[idprov-go](https://github.com/wostzone/idprov-go)' provisioning plugin.

-In WoST, the registration of Things is the responsibility of the Directory Service.
+In WoST, the registration of Thing Descriptions is the responsibility of the Directory Service.
 Things themselves only have to publish their updates on the message bus without consideration for who uses the information.
 This separation of concerns has the following benefits:
-- allows for centralized access control via a auth service
+- allows for centralized access control via a simple auth service
 - simplifies access control for Thing devices as they don't have to implement it
 - simplifies Thing devices as it only needs to publish updates to the message bus
-- support multiple directories
+- support bridging between multiple directories without participation by Thing devices

 This package consists of 4 parts: